 The entry of a company in the commercial register has already been considerably accelerated by the Act on Electronic Commercial Registers and Registers of Cooperatives as well as the Business Register (EHUG), which came into force at the beginning of 2007.
 According to this law, the documents required for the formation of a GmbH are generally submitted electronically to the registry court.
 It can then decide on the application without delay and transfer the transmitted data directly to the electronically maintained register.

-The MoMiG is intended to further shorten registration times in the commercial register:
+The MoMiG aims to further reduce registration times in the commercial register:

-• Previously, a company could only be entered in the commercial register if a state authorisation document was already available at the time of application for registration (section 8 (1) no. 6 GmbHG old version).
-This applied, for example, to craft and restaurant businesses or property developers who needed a trade licence.
-The slowest procedure thus set the pace.
-This legal situation made setting up a business considerably more difficult and delayed it.
-Now, limited liability companies such as sole traders and commercial partnerships no longer have to submit licence documents to the registration court.
-This makes the start easier.
+- Previously, a company could only be registered in the commercial register if a state approval certificate was already available at the time of application for registration (§ 8 para.
+1 no. 6 GmbHG old version).
+This applied, for example, to craft businesses, restaurants, or property developers requiring a commercial license.
+Thus, the slowest procedure dictated the pace.
+This legal situation significantly complicated and delayed company formations.
+Now, GmbHs, like sole traders and commercial partnerships, no longer need to submit approval certificates to the registration court, which facilitates their establishment.

-• The formation of one-person limited liability companies is also simplified.
+- The formation of single-person GmbHs is also simplified.
 Special security deposits are no longer required.

-• It is expressly clarified that the court may only demand the submission of deposit receipts or other evidence during the formation audit if it has substantial doubts as to whether the capital was properly raised.
-In the case of contributions in kind, the value check by the registration court is limited to the question of whether there is a "not insignificant" overvaluation.
-This corresponds to the legal situation with public limited companies.
-Only in the case of corresponding indications can an external appraisal be initiated in the future within the scope of the formation audit.
+- It is explicitly clarified that during the formation review, the court can only demand the submission of payment receipts or other evidence if it has significant doubts as to whether the capital has been properly raised.
+For contributions in kind, the valuation control by the registration court is limited to determining whether a “not insignificant” overvaluation exists.
+This aligns with the legal situation for stock corporations.
+Consequently, an external appraisal can only be initiated during the formation review in the future if there are corresponding indications.

-• The use of the model protocol will also lead to acceleration, as there will be fewer queries from the registry courts.
+- The use of the model protocol will also lead to acceleration, as there will be fewer inquiries from the registration courts.

-Through a bundle of measures, the attractiveness of the GmbH was to be increased not only in its formation, but also as an "advertising" company, i.e. active in the market.
-At the same time, disadvantages of the German GmbH in the competition of legal forms were to be compensated.
+Through a package of measures, the attractiveness of the GmbH should be enhanced not only during its formation but also as an “active” company operating in the market.
+Simultaneously, disadvantages faced by German GmbHs in the competition among legal forms should be compensated.

 a) Transfer of the Administrative Headquarters Abroad